 Using scents

-Here’s something that your naturopath, your friend who raves about their essential oil diffuser, and the makers of children’s shampoos and soaps all know: the right scent can be incredibly powerful.
+Here’s something that your naturopath or maybe your friend who raves about their essential oil journey knows: the right scent can be incredibly powerful.

 A home environment that is making you sick with synthetic fragrances is not going to create the sanctuary you need.